-At least that’s where Beatrice stands for most of the series.
+At least that’s where Beatrice represents for most of the series.
 She ends up having a lovely arc.
-Just as Wirt learns how to take action and accept responsibility, Beatrice learns that it’s important to take care of the people around you, putting yourself in danger to help someone else.
+Just as Wirt learns how to take action and accept responsibility, Beatrice learns that it’s important to take care of the people around you, even if it means putting yourself in danger to help someone else.

 The Greg Approach: Have Fun, Change the World, and Make it a Better Place

-Greg is easily the most likable character in Over the Garden Wall, and maybe that means he’s also the most unrealistic.
+Greg is easily the most likable character in Over the Garden Wall, and, depending on who you ask, that might mean he’s also the most unrealistic.

-Moreso than representing a common personality type, I see Greg as representing an ideal, a pure and shining example of how we could be living our lives if we never succumbed to the negative parts of ourselves.
+More than just representing a common personality type, I see Greg as representing an ideal, a pure and shining example of how we could be living our lives if we never succumbed to our most negative impulses.

 Greg is a puppy, always eager for what comes next, even if it’s a bit scary.

-Greg is also a literal child, meaning that these settings, these children’s stories are, in a way, his natural environment.
+Greg is also a literal child, meaning that these environments and scenarios, these children’s stories, are, in a way, his natural environment.

 There are threats, but he knows he’ll be able to overcome each of them.

 Most of the time, Greg just ignores the more frightening aspects of the Unknown.
 But even when he comes face-to-face with a horrifying monster, he still manages to smile and stay calm.
-He has achieved Enlightenment.
+From a certain perspective, we could say that Greg has achieved Enlightenment.

 The more dangerous side of this approach is its mish-mash of priorities.
 He cares about his brother, Beatrice, and just about any other person or creature he comes in contact with.

-But he also isn’t able to discern who may be evil.
+But he also isn’t able to discern who might be bad news and shouldn’t be trusted.
 In the final episode, he sets to work completing the Beast’s requests, absolutely sure that if he does these things, the Beast will let him and Wirt return home.

-This trust almost gets him killed, and it takes true heroism on the part of Wirt and Beatrice.
+This trust almost gets him killed, and it takes true heroism on the part of Wirt and Beatrice to save the day.

 In the real world, the Greg type does their best not to think about the horrors and troubles of the world or their own life.